Pamela J. Grace, PhD, RN, FAAN

 All aspects of nursing and healthcare ethics, especially issues of professional obligation towards individuals and society; ethical decision making; problem analysis; philosophy of nursing

 Pamela Grace, Ph.D., RN, FAAN is an experienced critical care nurse and a primary care nurse practitioner.
 Her doctorate is in philosophy with a concentration in medical ethics.
 She is also nurse scientist at the Munn Center for Nursing Research at Massachusetts General Hospital where she collaborates with colleagues on nursing ethics research endeavors.
-She also serves on the Human Research and Investigation Committee of Newton-Wellesley Hospital and on Beacon Hospice's Ethics Committee.
+Most recently (2010-2013) she collaborated on a 3-year HRSA grant - The Clinical Ethics Residency for Nurses – aimed at developing nurses’ ethical expertise in two metropolitan hospitals.
+She also serves on the Optimum Care Committee of Massachusetts General Hospital (MGH) and as faculty on the Connell Ethics Fellowship at MGH.
 She is a past fellow in medical ethics at Harvard University’s School of Social Medicine and received a Fulbright Senior Scholarship grant in 2003 to Lecture and Research in Denmark.
-Her research interests include professional ethics, nursing ethics, moral decision making, justice in healthcare, and advocacy.
+Her scholarship endeavors include professional ethics, nursing ethics, moral decision making, justice in healthcare, and advocacy.
+She is an active member of the newly reinstated American Academy of Nursing’s Bioethics Expert panel.

 SELECTED APPOINTMENTS & AWARDS